Tools: Model Context Protocol (mcp)

 Sandboxing (sandbox)

-For local mcp_command tools, you can specify a sandbox script.
-This script will be used to launch the MCP server process in a controlled and isolated environment, limiting its access to your system.
+For local mcp_command tools, you can specify a sandbox command.
+This command will be used to launch the MCP server process in a controlled and isolated environment, limiting its access to your system.
+Arguments are supported (e.g. sandbox: wrapper.sh --strict).

-See the documentation for the Exec Tool for more details on how sandboxing scripts work.
+See the documentation for the Exec Tool for more details on how sandboxing scripts work, and the Custom Sandboxing recipe for examples.